janvi-byte/job-application-reality-check/docs/system_architecture.md

 ## Component Breakdown

 - `main.py`
-  Handles user interaction such as input collection and output display.
+  The main.py file allows users to operate the system by providing methods which enable them to collect input and view output results.

 - `evaluation.py`
-  Contains the core logic for confidence-based skill evaluation and decision-making.
+   The evaluation.py file contains all essential functions which enable users to evaluate their confidence levels and make decisions about their skills.

 - `docs/`
-  Contains all design explanations, reasoning, and project documentation.
+ The docs/ folder stores all design documents research materials and project records.

 ## Data Flow